reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 * The list of action types that were added, removed, and changed in a Pull Request, helps everyone on the team keep track of scope and implementation of new features.
 * If you make a typo when importing an action constant, you will get `undefined`.
 This is much easier to notice than a typo when you wonder why nothing happens when the action is dispatched.

 It is up to you to choose the conventions for your project.
 You may start by using inline strings, and later transition to constants, and maybe later group them into a single file.
-Redux does not have any opinion here, so use your best judgement.
+Redux does not have any opinion here, so use your best judgment.

 ## Action Creators